anasen-collab/analysis/SiCal/SiRelativeCal/SX3s/readme.md

 ## Step 1
-This program fixes the relative gains for the up and down on the SX3 How to use: Create Histograms in the `Main.cpp`:
+This program fixes the relative gains for the up and down on the SX3
 ### Histograms
-Create Histograms in the Main.C:
+Plot down vs up energy for each front channel of each detector.
-* Plot down vs up energy for each front channel of each detector
+These histograms are created in in `Main.cpp` with the following code.
 ````
 //Step 0 RelCal/U-D
 	  MyFill(Form("down_vs_up%i_f%i",Si.det_obj.DetID,Si.det_obj.UpChNum[0]),512,0,16384,Si.det_obj.EUp_Pulser[0],512,0,16384,Si.det_obj.EDown_Pulser[0]);
 	  MyFill(Form("down_vs_up_divideBack%i_front%i",Si.det_obj.DetID,Si.det_obj.UpChNum[0]),100,0,1,(Si.det_obj.EUp_Cal[0]/Si.det_obj.EBack_Cal[0]),100,0,1,(Si.det_obj.EDown_Cal[0]/Si.det_obj.EBack_Cal[0]));
 ````

-histo `down_vs_up_divideBack%i_front_%i` is a new extra histo that was created in the OrganizeIC.cpp for data that are normalized with the BackEnergy if your data is not normalized use histo `down_vs_up%i_front_%i` for this code.
+Histograms named `down_vs_up_divideBack%i_front_%i` are an extra histogram, also created in `Main.cpp` for data that are normalized with the BackEnergy.
+If your data is not normalized use the histograms previously mentioned.
 `hist = (TH2F*)f1->Get(Form("down_vs_up_divideBack%i_front%i",DetNum,FrontChNum));`

 * Code reads in histogram of name `down_vs_up%i_front%i`--e.g. `down_vs_up4_front0` (`DetNum=4`, `FrontChNum=0`)

 * It can loop over any range of detectors you want You can do the calibration detector by detector looping one detector at a time or loop from DetNum=4 to 27.